bluebird75/luaunit/doc/index.rst

 --name, -n FILENAME    For junit format only, mandatory name of xml file.
 Ignored for other formats.
 --pattern, -p PATTERN  Execute all test names matching the Lua PATTERN.
 May be repeated to include severals patterns.
 See `Flexible test selection`_
 --exclude, -x PATTERN  Exclude all test names matching the Lua PATTERN.
 May be repeated to exclude severals patterns.
 See `Flexible test selection`_
---repeat, -r NUM       Repeat all tests NUM times, e.g. to trigger the JIT --shuffle, -s          Shuffle tests before running them --error, -e            Stop on first error.
-See :ref:`stop-on-error`.
---failure, -f          Stop on first failure or error.
-See :ref:`stop-on-error`.
---verbose, -v          Increase verbosity
+--repeat, -r NUM       Repeat all tests NUM times, e.g. to trigger the JIT.
+See `Other options`_ --shuffle, -s          Shuffle tests before running them.
+See `Other options`_ --error, -e            Stop on first error.
+See `Other options`_ --failure, -f          Stop on first failure or error.
+See `Other options`_ --verbose, -v          Increase verbosity
 --quiet, -q            Set verbosity to minimum --help, -h             Print help